Nepali Sign Language: Other indigenous sign languages of Nepal

 In addition to the national sign language, several local indigenous 'village' sign languages have been identified.
 (Note: The term "village sign language" is increasingly used as if it were a technical term describing a typologically distinct category of sign languages.
 Although such a class of sign languages MAY exist, it is not the intention here to imply that any of the following sign languages actually falls into such a category.
 Rather, they are sign languages which have arisen in a village context, and which are distinct from the national sign language, in this case Nepalese Sign Language.
 Further research will have to be done to determine if they share any features with those sign languages elsewhere in the world which have been called "village sign languages" (e.g. Kata Kolok in Bali, Adamorobe Sign Language in Ghana, etc.).)
 The following “village sign languages” have been identified: Jhankot Sign Language, Jumla Sign Language, Ghandruk Sign Language and Maunabudhuk–Bodhe Sign Language.
-Although insufficiently studied, they each appear to be mutually unintelligible to native signers of Nepalese Sign language, and thus qualify as separate sign languages.
+Although insufficiently studied, they each appear to be mutually unintelligible to native signers of Nepali Sign language, and thus qualify as separate sign languages.